 Return Point: Cusco – Our driver will drop-off in your hotel or Airbnb department

-Early morning, we pick you up from your hotel and take you by our private transport to the starting point of this Inca Trail hike - Piscacucho, also called Km 82 (2,350 m).
+Early morning, we pick you up from your hotel and take you by our private transport to the starting point of this Inca Trail hike – Piscacucho, also called Km 82 (2,350 m).
 There, your Tour Guide gives you a briefing about the following Machu Picchu tour and after that, you cross the checking point of the Inca Trail hike.
 Then you hike along the Urubamba River visiting the Incan archaeological sites of Willca Raccay and the enormous Llactapata.
-Later on, you continue up to the Cusichaca River Canyon offering magnificent views of the Cordillera Oriental; particularly, the Veronica Mountain (5,850 m).
+Later on, you continue up to the Cusichaca River Canyon offering magnificent views of the Cordillera Oriental; particularly, Veronica Mountain (5,850 m).
 You have lunch in Chamana to later continue the Inca Trail walk along the Cusichaca River observing several Incan agricultural stepped terraces and irrigation channels until reaching the picturesque village of Wayllabamba.
-Thereafter, you start ascending while appreciating various eco-systems along the way.
-Later in the afternoon, you get to the village of Llullucha Pampa, a place of your first campsite (3,850 m).
-There you have dinner and a rest afterward.
+Thereafter, you start ascending while appreciating various ecosystems along the way.
+Later in the afternoon, you get to the village of Llullucha Pampa, the place of your first campsite (3,850 m).
+There you have dinner and rest afterward.